Time to move away from Twitter

 I got a chance to catch up with Sam Whitmore in this short video podcast.
 We discuss why PR pros should follow my example.
 Sam and I go way back nearly 40 years, when we both worked as reporters and editorial managers at PC Week (which has since been unsatisfactorily renamed too).
 Sam takes the position that PR folks need to stick with Twitter because of historical reasons, and because that is where they can get the best results of coverage by their clients and keep track of influential press people.
 I claim the site is a declining influence, and so toxic to anyone’s psyche, let alone their client’s brand equity.

-In January 2023, I wrote a series of suggestions on Twitter’s future, including how hard it will be do content moderation (well, hard if they actually did it, which they apparently don’t) and how little operational transparency the social media operators have.
+In January 2023, I wrote a series of suggestions on Twitter’s future, including how hard it will be to do content moderation (well, hard if they actually did it, which they apparently don’t) and how little operational transparency the social media operators now have.

 Is Sam or I right?
 You be the judge, and feel free to comment here or on LinkedIn if you’d like.